Decoherence-free subspaces in the noisy dynamics of discrete-step quantum walks in a photonic lattice: Abstract

 \section{Abstract}

 We study the noisy dynamics of periodically driven, discrete-step quantum walks in a one-dimensional photonic lattice.
 We find that in the bulk, temporal noise that is constant within a Floquet period leads to decoherence-free momentum subspaces, whereas fully random noise destroys coherence in a few time-steps.
 When considering topological edge states, we observe decoherence no matter the type of temporal noise.
-To explain these results, we derive a non-perturbative master equation to describe the system’s dynamics and experimentally confirm our findings in a discrete mesh photonic lattice implemented in a double-fibre ring setup.
-Surprisingly, our results show that a class of bulk states can be more robust to a certain type of noise than topological edge states.
+To explain these results, we derive a non-perturbative master equation to describe the system’s dynamics.
+We confirm experimentally our findings in a time multiplexed photonic lattice implemented in a double-fibre ring setup subject to laser pulse input states, in which we engineer different types of temporal noise.